moonbitlang/minimoonbit-public/course/lecture0-intro/lec0.md

 \text{MoonBit Programming Challenge}
 $$

-- Compiler optimization (programming language design)
+- Language design and implementation (mini-moonbit in MoonBit)
-- Game Development
+- Game Development (Wasm4)
 <!-- 我们也常年招聘实习生  -->

 ---

-# Introduction

-## Why study compiler&interpreters ?
+# Why study compiler&interpreters ?

 - It is fun
 - Understand your tools you use everyday
 - Understand the cost of abstraction
   - Hidden allocation when declaring local functions
   - Why memory leak happens
+  - Good system programmers need write a toy C compiler
 - Make your own DSLs for profit
 - Develop a good taste